why-not-try-calmer/openSUSE-docs-revamped-temp/project/dnf.md

  # zypper refresh
  # zypper update
 ```

+### Locking a package
+Packages can be excluded from being installed or updated by `DNF`.
+An interactive way of doing this is using the `--exclude=` flag: `sudo dnf update --exclude=packagename`.
+This can be troublesome if there are multiple packages to be excluded and simply don't want to type them all out every time the system is going through an update.
+To keep the list of excluded packages persisitent the `DNF` configuration file can be used:

+* edit the `/etc/dnf/dnf.conf` file,
+* at the bottom of it add the packages you want to exclude the following way: `excludepkgs=packagename`.

 ## openSUSE flavored DNF
 DNF on openSUSE also offers some aliases to mimic zypper commands out-of-the-box.
 These aliases can be listed: